 Did you see it?
 The cats sitting on the square shapes?!
 Check it out here if not (also, where were you?)
 It’s all too familiar to Aleena and fellow cat people.
 Cats can’t resist plonking themselves on/in an enclosed space.
 Well it turns out they’re even compelled to sit in ILLUSORY enclosed spaces.
 WE KNOW – WOW!
 After this study by Gabriella Smith (@Explanimals) was published, nerdy cat lovers took to twitter in fascination and delight.
 Aleena’s cat Myshka has since participated in a few home experiments, including a few variations on the test.
 Myshka, good girl.
 Aleena, you giant square (get it?).

 A recent ABC news story really piqued Janine’s interest.
 A man from China who has gotten his hands on some golden kiwi cuttings and taken them back to China.
 He’s since been accused of cultivating “counterfeit plants”.
 Zespri is the company that technically owns the rights to this variety.
 They hired private investigators to check out the kiwi orchard in China.
 This guy, the kiwifruit pirate, has been found guilty and had to pay $15 million in damages.
 But 5000+ hectares of these kiwis are already growing in China… so this of course brought out Janine’s inner square and the ensuing deep dive into kiwifruit history and fruit law!
-One article from Time Magazine suggests there is no definitive record of how the fruit got to NZ initially, but consensus is that a NZ school principal brought them back to NZ in 1904.
+One article from Time Magazine suggests there is no definitive record of how the fruit got to New Zealand initially, but consensus is that a New Zealand school principal brought them back to the country in 1904.
 But Janine remains worried: she often has random plants popping up in the compost heap and wondered if she could be accused of being an unintentional plant pirate too?!
-And isn’t NZ the original pirate as they took it from its native China?
+And isn’t New Zealand the original pirate as they took it from its native China?
 So many questions, but so few answers…